 First off, I want to say that it takes an incredible amount of strength to have gone through (and continue to go through) what you have and survive.
 You’ve managed to grown and thrive in spite of other people doing awful things to you.
 That’s not nothing.
 And that strength is going to come in handy…

 If you live in abuse, or the person in your life who is abusive checks your phone or computer, be sure after you read pages like these to clear your history.
 It’s safest for you that anyone abusing you does not know you are reading up on abuse or planning to leave.
-To click out of this page to…
+Click here to leave this page fast…